-Not all of the board's trigger modes can be used in combination with Gated Replay.
+Not all of the board's trigger modes can be used in combination with Gated Sampling.
 All possible trigger modes are listed below.
-Depending on the different trigger modes, the chosen sample rate, the used channels and activated board synchronization (see according chapter for details about synchronizing multiple boards) there are different delay times between the trigger event and the first replayed sample(see figure).
-This start delay is necessary as the board is equipped with dynamic RAM, which needs refresh cycles to keep the data in memory when the board is not replaying.
+Depending on the different trigger modes, the chosen sample rate, the used channels and activated board synchronisation (see according chapter for details about synchronizing multiple boards) there are different delay times between the trigger event and the first sampled data (see figure).
+This start delay is necessary as the board is equipped with dynamic RAM, which needs refresh cycles to keep the data in memory when the board is not recording.
 It is fix for a certain board setup.

-All possible start delays in samples between the trigger event and the first replayed sample are listed in the table below.
+All possible delays in samples between the trigger event and the first recorded sample are listed in the table below.
+A negative amount of samples indicates that the trigger will be visible.